parthasdey2304/tkinter-image-viewer/README.md

  ```

 # Contributing
 We welcome contributions from the community!
 We welcome your contributions to improve the project.
-If you'd like to contribute to Pdf-Password-Decrypter, please read the following guidelines on how to contribute:
+If you'd like to contribute to Tkinter-Image-Viewer, please read the following guidelines on how to contribute:
 + Fork the repository and create a new branch for your changes.
 + Make your changes to the code.
 + Test your changes thoroughly.